 Our students and professors find many ways to connect with one another!

 L-LCs offer incoming freshmen and transfer students with similar interests, majors, or lifestyles, the opportunity to live together in the same residence hall, take some of their courses together, and meet regularly with faculty and upperclassmen who share their interests.
 The University at Albany offers a number of Living-Learning Communities to suit a variety of career paths and interests.
 New communities are always being developed, so check back often for the most up to date list of options!

 Our Reach programs are designed for students who want to live with other students who share similar interests.
 Unlike the Living-Learning Communities, the Reach program is not tied to academic classes or majors.
 As a Reach member you will share unique opportunities and experiences to get involved at UAlbany with your community of friends.

 Freshman and Transfer Seminars (UFSP 100 and UUNI350)

-Helps incoming students understand the academic expectations at UAlbany through e-mails and our "UA-UKnow: What you really need to know!" website.
+Incoming students better understand academic expectations at UAlbany through e-mails and our "UAlbany-UKnow: What you really need to know!" website.